WestDRI/slides/content/r_gis_brc/_index.md

 FALSE FALSE FALSE FALSE
 ```

-Play with colors of borders and fill, as well as the width of the borders.
+Play with colors of borders & fill, as well as the width of the borders

 ---